-Judy Woodruff is Anchor and Managing Editor of PBS NewsHour.
-She has covered politics and other news for over four decades at NBC, CNN, and PBS.
+Judy Woodruff is a senior correspondent and the former anchor and managing editor of the PBS NewsHour.
+She has covered politics and other news for five decades at NBC, CNN and PBS.

 Judy is a graduate of Duke University, where she is a trustee emerita.

 She is the recent recipient of the Peabody Journalistic Integrity Award and an Emmy Lifetime Achievement Award, as well as the Radcliffe Medal, the Poynter Medal for Lifetime Achievement in Journalism, the Gwen Ifill Press Freedom Award from the Committee to Protect Journalists and the Cronkite Award for Excellence in Journalism from Arizona State University.
 She received the Edward R. Murrow Lifetime Achievement Award in Television from Washington State University, the Gaylord Prize for Excellence in Journalism and Mass Communication from the University of Oklahoma and the Al Neuharth Award for Excellence in the Media from the University of South Dakota.
 She was inducted into the Georgia Association of Broadcasters Hall of Fame and received the Leonard Zeidenberg First Amendment Award from the Radio Television Digital News Association and the Duke Distinguished Alumni Award, among others.

 She is the recipient of more than 25 honorary degrees.